 It is not known whether oxybutynin is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when GELNIQUE is administered to a nursing woman.

-Safety and effectiveness of GELNIQUE in pediatric patients have not been established.
+The safety and effectiveness of GELNIQUE 10%® have not been established in pediatric patients .

 Of the 496 patients exposed to GELNIQUE in the randomized, double-blind, placebo-controlled 12-week study and the 14-week safety extension study, 188 patients (38%) were 65 years of age and older.
 No overall differences in safety or effectiveness were observed between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out [see CLINICAL PHARMACOLOGY].

 There is no experience with the use of GELNIQUE in patients with renal impairment.